2 Ingredient Easy Fruit Juice Gelatin (No Sugar)

-You’ll love this easy Apple Gelatin recipe!
-It’s an easy, sugar-free, recipe with just two simple ingredients and makes a perfect snack or dessert!
+You’ll love this easy Fruit Juice Gelatin recipe!
+It’s an easy, sugar-free recipe with just two simple ingredients and makes a perfect snack or dessert!

 Homemade Fruit Juice Gelatin

-We’ve been searching lately for easy and simple (and frugal!) toddler snacks.
-In our food allergy household, it can be difficult and expensive to find a decent snack that makes everyone happy!
+We’ve been searching lately for easy and simple (and frugal!) snacks.
+In our food-allergy household, finding a decent snack that makes everyone happy can be difficult and expensive!

-Turns out in my snack making experiments, homemade gelatin is very easy to make and pretty cost-efficient.
+It turns out that in my snack-making experiments, homemade gelatin is very easy to make and pretty cost-efficient.
 One box of Jello from the store costs around $0.75.
-One container of Great Lakes Gelatin (which is from grass-fed cows, don’t buy just any old gelatin!!) costs $15.
+One container of Vital Proteins Gelatin (which is from grass-fed cows: don’t buy just any old gelatin!!) costs about $25.
+(But it goes a LONG ways!)

-I used an organic apple juice because that’s what I had on hand but you could use any flavor of juice for this recipe!
+You could use any flavor of the juice for this recipe!

 Once it’s warm, whisk in one tablespoon of unflavored gelatin.
 Mix it well, making sure you get rid of any clumps that form.
 Remove your saucepan from the heat and add in the other cup of fruit juice.
 Stir well.